amgarton47/CS62data-structures/TextGenerator_Assignment/project/README.md

     public String get(double p)

 This method takes a `double p` as an input and returns a word from the `HashMap`.
 The input `p` must be between 0.0 and 1.0, otherwise the method should throw an `IllegalArgumentException`.
 How can we use `p` to generate a word?
-In our example above, for the words “you can” would look like: `{<“keep”,1>, <“trust”, 1>, <“wait, 1>}`.
+In our example above, for the words “you can”, the three words that can follow this pair and their associated frequency would look like: `{<“keep”,1>, <“trust”, 1>, <“wait, 1>}`.
 The sum of all of the frequencies is 3.
 Thus, we will return “keep” whenever
 0 ≤ *p* &lt; 1/3, “trust” whenever 1/3 ≤ *p* &lt; 2/3 and “wait” whenever 2/3 ≤ p ≤ 1.
 If the frequency list is
 empty, this method should return an empty string.

-Write this class and test it thoroughly by adding a `main` method to make sure all methods work correctly.
+Write this class and test it thoroughly by adding a `main` method, instantiating a `FreqList` object and adding some Strings to make sure all methods work correctly.
 We suggest implementing the `toString` method and print out a representation of the frequency list first to make sure that the table is correct before attempting to write or test the probabilistic `get` method.